autismuk/Font-Manager/README.md

 ... same thing. the display.newBitmapText() is actually a shorthand to this to help people who aren't OOP minded.
 Which is fine :)

-The strings have their own internal scales and direction and position, they also have modifiers so you can tweak the shape and size and rotation of individual characters, either statically, or they can be animated automatically.
+The strings have their own internal direction and position, they also have modifiers so you can tweak the shape and size and rotation of individual characters, either statically, or they can be animated automatically.

 So to curve this string can be as simple as :